Certified Specialist in Civil Litigation

 Courses and More

-He is the chair of Beament Hebert Nicholson’s Personal Injury Group in Ottawa Ontario.
+With Derek as a key member of Gluckstein Lawyers and lead lawyer of our new Ottawa location, Nicholson Gluckstein Lawyers continues to take on the most complex personal injury matters throughout Ontario, both inside and outside the courtroom.
 His approach and focus is on helping injured victims recover.
 He has guided hundreds of Plaintiffs through recovery by assisting in maximizing rehabilitation benefits and helping victims restructure their lives.

 Although he now exclusively represents Plaintiffs against Insurance companies, it is of great value that he represented insurance companies in the early years to obtain insight to assist Plaintiffs today.